kaw393939/plp/ipident/README.md

 Or get it from the source: [ipident]

-The IP lookup data is available at [master_ip_address.csv.gz].
+The IP lookup data is available at [lookup data].
 Extract them into `node_modules/ipident/data/` directory.

 Usage
 -----